bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ```

 Also see the [**Using Items Provider Functions**](#using-items-provider-functions) below for
-additional informaton on the `busy` state.
+additional information on the `busy` state.

 **Note:** All click related and hover events, and sort-changed events will **not** be emitted when
 the table is in the `busy` state.